Women in Sport Broadcast Training

 Application forms including the brief personal statement and the audio/video file can be emailed to email@example.com

-The closing date for applications is 5pm on Friday, April 2nd.
+The closing date for applications is midnight on Friday, May 27th 2022.
 No late applications will be considered.

 Applications will be assessed by a panel that includes representatives from the broadcast media sector, the training provider and Sport Ireland.